juandape/todo-sobre-contexto/readme.md

 - React code using vite in vs code
 - CSS properties in a stylesheet file
 - React Router library
-- Bem Notation css
+- context from react

-## What We learned
+## What I learned

-I practice html, css, react and js
+I practice html, css, react, context

-## Authors
+## Author

-Juan David Peña - Miguel Chaparro - Alex Herrera github - @juandape - @miguelchaparrocolo - @guialexander
+Juan David Peña
+github - @juandape
-email - juandavidp76@hotmail.com - -
+email - juandavidp76@gmail.com

 ## Acknowledgments

-Thanks to Make it Real to show us a path to become a better programmers
+Thanks to Make it Real to show me a path to become a better programmer